bbgit/bbgit.github.io/README.md

-### Conditions as of August 3, 2025 at 7:10:49 PM CDT
+### Conditions as of August 3, 2025 at 7:16:09 PM CDT

 Temperature: 72.10 &deg;F

 Feels like: 72.10 &deg;F

-Humidity: 99%
+Humidity: 98%

-Wind Direction: WNW
+Wind Direction: N

 Windspeed: 0.0 mph